For Suu Kyi, a new role and heavier burden

 The United States and European Union view free and fair by-elections as the last test before they begin dismantling economic sanctions against Myanmar.

-With Western companies lining up to invest in Southeast Asia’s last frontier economy, it is feared that the lifting of sanctions could be complicated if Suu Kyi doesn’t give the by-election result her blessing.
+With Western companies lining up to invest in Southeast Asia’s last frontier economy, it is feared that the lifting of sanctions could be complicated if Suu Kyi doesn’t give the result of the by-election her blessing.

 “We’ll have to wait and see what she has to say,” says Cooper, whose trip to Myanmar precedes a crucial April 23 meeting of the EU Foreign Affairs Council, chaired by Catherine Ashton.
 “Ultimately we’ll make our own judgment, but of course we will listen to her, as we will listen to others.”